-Expats will probably experience some degree of culture shock in Cyprus, but those moving to the island will be relieved to know that, for the most part, acclimatising to life in Cyprus doesn't require any drastic cultural adjustments.
+Expats will probably experience some degree of culture shock in Cyprus, but those moving to the island will be relieved to know that, for the most part, acclimatising to life in Cyprus is unlikely to require any drastic cultural adjustments.

 Daily life in Cyprus

-The Cypriot lifestyle is fairly relaxed and informal.
-Amidst changes, the island's unofficial motto is still "siga, siga" – “slowly, slowly”.
+The Cypriot lifestyle is generally relaxed and informal – the island's unofficial motto is 'siga, siga' – 'slowly, slowly'.
 While this easy-going attitude towards life often attracts expats to Cyprus, it can be frustrating when dealing with bureaucracy or administrative affairs.
 Expats who are used to an efficient bureaucracy are advised to adjust their expectations accordingly.

 Religion in Cyprus

 Religion in Cyprus is important and respecting people's religious beliefs – whether they be Greek Orthodox or Muslim – is sacrosanct.
 Expats shouldn't challenge Cypriots about their religious convictions, and shouldn't proselytise if they want to get along with the locals.

 North vs South Cyprus

 The history of conflict between the Greek and Turkish sectors of the population in Cyprus is a fairly fixed feature of the island's social fabric, both figuratively and – with the country divided between a 'Turkish North' and 'Greek South' – literally.
 This is bound to result in some discomfort for expats from countries with homogeneous societies.
 That said, most Cypriots are welcoming of foreigners, and regardless of where expats choose to live, they will find their new countrymen to be friendly and hospitable.

 Driving in Cyprus